NensiH/Pewlett-Hackard-Analysis/README.md

 **2. The Employees Eligible for the Mentorship**

 Next, we were asked to find employees that are eligible to participate in PH's mentorship program.
 The goal of this program is to train star employees to fill the positions of retiring employees.
-Here is the data as per the mentorship_eligibility table:
+Here is the data as per the [mentorship_eligibilty.csv](https://github.com/NensiH/Pewlett-Hackard-Analysis/blob/main/Data/mentorship_eligibilty.csv) :

 <img width="709" alt="Screen Shot 2021-12-02 at 10 33 26 PM" src="https://user-images.githubusercontent.com/92277581/144545778-c810c099-52f3-493c-baac-dcae5b76336a.png">